 Classic job interview advice: if asked to lunch, never order the spaghetti.
 Long, saucy pasta strands are almost impossible to eat with aplomb.
 Semicolons are the punctuation equivalent of a spaghetti dish.

-A critical eye can overlook a comma mistake or two without blinking, but a semicolon mistake might as well be red sauce on a white shirt front.
+A critical eye can overlook a comma mistake or two without blinking, but for those who know their uses, a semicolon mistake might as well be red sauce on a white shirt front.